ChangShiRaine/ChangShiRaine.github.io/_pages/about.md

 1. Closing the gap between simulation and reality for robots
 2. Safe and trustworthy robot control with human-in-the-loop system
-3. Better sensor fusion: haptic, vision, or even language
+3. Better sensor fusion: haptic, visiual, or even language
 4. Efficient human-robot and robot-robot collaboration

 In my spare time, I enjoy playing tennis, piano and anime.